[Way Finding] Case Study: Highway Gallery vs. Aqua Tower / by Hepburn

 Podium tower structure and its site approach

-Many people are impressed by Aqua tower's undulated exterior- its provocative aethetic draws the public’s attention.
+Many people are impressed by the Aqua tower's undulated exterior- its provocative aesthetic draws the public’s attention.
 Moreover, it is an architectural result of a multifaceted approach to its surrounding environment.
 For engineering, the rippled sculptural condition is to break the wind pressure.
-For the tower's residents, the various-shaped balcony extends the view and maximizes solar shading (for the interior); and for the outdoor lovers, its consise messing minimize its shadows on the roof garden and park ground.
+For the tower's residents, the various-shaped balconies extend the view and maximize solar shading (for the interior); and for the outdoor lovers, its concise mess minimizes the shadows on the roof garden and park ground.

 However, none of them has discussed one added advantage: the tower's wayfinding characters.

 You may wonder why I give this tower such a label.
-This tower is not visible from the Monroe Harbor, not noticeable from the Chicago River.
+This tower is not visible from the Monroe Harbor, nor is it noticeable from the Chicago River.
 It is neither the tallest tower within the Chicago Loop.

 View Aqua Tower from a boat at Chicago River